Research produce clean hydrogen fuel from seawater and electricityMarch 21, 2019

 Hongjie Dai, J.G.
 Jackson and C.J.
 Wood professor in chemistry at Stanford and co-senior author on the paper, explained that in theory, a large amount of hydrogen would be required to power cars and cities.
 Therefore, relying on purified water is simply not conceivable.

-“We barely have enough water for our current needs in California,” Dai added, reports R&D Magazine.
+“We barely have enough water for our current needs in California,” Dai added, reports Stanford News.

 The newly developed clean hydrogen fuel production system could also be used for applications other than hydrogen.

-In addition to generating hydrogen, the system can crate breathable oxygen.
+In addition to generating hydrogen, the system can create breathable oxygen.
 As such, the application could also be used for producing oxygen for breathing apparatuses or for submarines.

 That being said, what makes this particular production method a potentially viable hydrogen production electrolysis method is that the researchers have found a way to extend the lifespan of their system by preventing seawater components from eroding the submerged anodes.